MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/request-create-save-notification-channel.md

 ﻿---
-Title: How to request, create, and save a notification channel (XAML) (Windows)
+Title: How to request, create, and save a notification channel
-TOCTitle: How to request, create, and save a notification channel (XAML) ms:assetid: 6C35026D-B162-45a6-8CCB-C2D999E95CEE ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Hh868221(v=Win.10) ms:contentKeyID: 45725025
+TOCTitle: How to request, create, and save a notification channel ms:assetid: 6C35026D-B162-45a6-8CCB-C2D999E95CEE ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Hh868221(v=Win.10) ms:contentKeyID: 45725025
-ms.date: 08/31/2015
+ms.date: 09/1/2021
 mtps_version: v=Win.10
 dev_langs:
 - csharp
 ---

-# How to request, create, and save a notification channel (XAML)
+# How to request, create, and save a notification channel

-**Note**  Not using C\#/VB/C++?
-See [How to request, create, and save a notification channel (HTML)](https://msdn.microsoft.com/en-us/library/Hh465412).

 You can open a channel Uniform Resource Identifier (URI) over which your app can receive push notifications.
 You can then send the channel to your server which uses it to send push notifications, and close it when you no longer need it.
 A channel is a unique address that represents a single user on a single device, for a specific app or secondary tile.